Health Check Library

 Additional Considerations

-By default, Gardener performs health checks for all the ManagedResources created in the shoot namespaces.
+By default, Gardener performs health checks for all ManagedResources created in the shoot namespaces.
 Their status will be aggregated to the Shoot conditions according to the following rules:

 More sophisticated health checks should be implemented by the extension controller itself (implementing the HealthCheck interface).